Vicious Rumors: Return to a traditional sound (2004–2012)

-In 2004, in order to celebrate the 10th anniversary of the band's "Word of Mouth" release, there were some reunions (Thorpe, Howe, Sisco, plus McGee and Ira Black alternating on guitar and O'Connor on vocals).
+From 2004, in order to celebrate the 10th anniversary of the band's "Word of Mouth" release, there were some reunions (Thorpe, Howe, Sisco, plus McGee and Ira Black alternating on guitar and O'Connor on vocals).
 2005 saw the release of the band's Crushing the World DVD, which featured both current and historical Vicious Rumors lineups, and included several previously unreleased tracks: "Poveglia", "Broken Wings", "Fight", and "Immortal".

 The album Warball (co-produced by Juan Urteaga) was recorded and released on the Mascot Records label in early 2006.
 Members Cornbread and O'Connor left the band prior to its recording, but original members Dave Starr (bass) and Larry Howe (drums) returned.
 Vocalist James Rivera (Helstar) and guitarists Brad Gillis (Night Ranger, Ozzy Osbourne) and Thaen Rasmussen (Heathen, Anvil Chorus) contributed to the recordings of the new album.
 Worldwide sales were excellent and reviewers universally saw the Warball album as a genuine "return to form" of a more traditional Vicious Rumors sound after the more experimental releases of the post-Carl Albert incarnations of the band.
-Stephen Goodwin stepped in to serve as Vicious Rumors's touring bassist, and the band played several dates in Europe, including shows with Agent Steel, HammerFall, Girlschool, Nazareth, and Heaven & Hell.
+2007 Stephen Goodwin stepped in to serve as bassist, and the band played several dates in Europe, including shows with Agent Steel, HammerFall, Girlschool, Nazareth, and Heaven & Hell.

 Upon the band's return to the US, Ronnie Stixx (Divine Ruins, Blood Redskies, Shadowkeep) took over as an interim replacement for the a departing Rivera.
 Rasmussen was replaced by Kiyoshi Morgan as second guitarist.
 Stixx was eventually replaced by Brian Allen (Last Empire, Wild Dogs).

 In 2009, Thorpe and Howe (alongside Allen, Goodwin and Morgan) acknowledged the 30th Anniversary of the inception of Vicious Rumors, by performing songs from their debut album, Soldiers of the Night, with former singer Gary St. Pierre. at the Headbangers Open Air Festival.

 In 2011, Mark McGee, Tommy Sisco and Kevin Albert (the son of late vocalist Carl Albert) sat in with the band for their performance at the Keep It True Festival, also in Germany.

 The band signed to SPV Records, and their tenth album Razorback Killers was released on March 28, 2011.
 Several guests joined them for the sessions: Mark McGee, Brad Gillis, and Testament guitarist Eric Peterson.
 The album also marked the recording debuts of Goodwin, Morgan and Allen.
 The band then departed for an extensive European summer tour, headlining 60 shows and supporting HammerFall on 30 shows.
 In early 2012, the band took part in the first heavy metal sea cruise, 70000 Tons of Metal.

 In late 2012, after a series of summer festival performances in Europe with new entry Bob Capka on second guitar, the band released a live album, recorded on tour with HammerFall in 2011 – engineered by Pontus Norgren (HammerFall guitarist and FOH engineer for King Diamond, Candlemass) – titled Live You to Death in November 2012.